Felitendo/FeloStore/README.md

 Get my app updates straight from the source.

 FeloStore allows you to install and update apps from Felitendo, and receive notifications when new releases are made available.
+Based on Obtainium by Imranr98.

 More info:
 - [FeloStore/wiki](https://github.com/Felitendo/FeloStore/wiki)